owenf/perform/docs/tutorials/open-some-hours/setup.rst

    * ``public/fonts``, ``public/*.js``, ``public/*.css``, ``public/*.map`` - built asset files

    Instead, make sure they are present in the VCS 'ignore' file, e.g. ``.gitignore``.

+   (Take it you're assuming people are comfortable with how they do this?
+They should probably be if they're working with perform)